-General Module - only one - not course wise

-Mark your choice against the following:
+General Module - only one - not course wise Mark your choice against the following: Administrative Support Computer laboratory Information Technology services Infrastructural facilities in the class room Laboratory facilities Library Services Health, Hygiene and Sanitation quality Quality of food/beverage and environment in Canteen Beyond curriculum activities

-Administrative Support

-Computer laboratory

-Information Technology services

-Infrastructural facilities in the class room

-Laboratory facilities

-Library Services

-Health, Hygiene and Sanitation quality

-Quality of food/beverage and environment in Canteen

-Beyond curriculum activities

 17.8 Undertaking for use of student photographs

-atan authorise the TERI SAS to use an son/daughter ofprogd presently pursuingprogy of my photograph/audio/video (rivities) for publicity/campaign initia ramme, do hereby ecorded during
+Iage......son/daughter ofprogramme, do hereby authorise the TERI SAS to use any of my photograph/audio/video (recorded during academic, cultural and sports activities) for publicity/campaign initiatives of TERI SAS as the management deem fit.

-Date Student's signatu re

-Place Name
+Date Place

-Registration No
+Student's signature.....
+Name Registration No.....